KITcar-Team/kitcar-gazebo-simulation/docs/content/simulation_brain_link/index.rst

 Coordinate Frames
 ------------------
-`Dr. Drift` usually has multiple coordinate frames, such as `vehicle`, `ir_ahead`, and `world` which are all subjective from the car's perpective.
+`Dr. Drift` usually has multiple coordinate frames, such as `vehicle`, `ir_ahead`, and `world` which are all subjective from the car's perspective.
 However, the simulation has a need for an objective coordinate frame which allows to evaluate the simulated position.
 To allow for conversions between the vehicles coordinate frames and the simulated frame, a transformation is published by the :mod:`simulation.src.simulation_brain_link.src.vehicle_simulation_link`.